telerik/kendo-angular/README.md

-# Kendo UI For Angular: Community & Support
+# Kendo UI for Angular: Community & Support

 A "meta" repository for [Kendo UI for Angular](http://www.telerik.com/kendo-angular-ui/).